stennety/mywebsite/_posts/2022-08-14-the-future-of-software-testing.md

 ---
 title: The Future of Software Testing
 tags:
-- Testing
+- testing
-- Ministry of Testing
+- ministry of testing
-- Bloggers Club
+- bloggers club
 date: 2022-08-14 00:00:00 +0100
 categories:
-- Testing
+- testing
 redirect_from:
 - /the-future-of-software-testing/
 ---